Bloomberg L.P.: History

 Bloomberg L.P. has remained a private company since its founding, the majority of which is owned by billionaire Michael Bloomberg.
 To run for the position of Mayor of New York against Democrat Mark Green in 2001, Bloomberg gave up his position of CEO and appointed Lex Fenwick as CEO in his stead.
 In 2012, Peter Grauer became the chairman of the company, a role he still holds.
 In 2008, Fenwick became the CEO of Bloomberg Ventures, a new venture capital division and Daniel Doctoroff, former deputy mayor in the Bloomberg administration, was named president and CEO, serving until September 2014.
 At that point, it was announced that Michael Bloomberg would be taking the reins of his eponymous market data company from Doctoroff, who was chief executive of Bloomberg for the past six years after his term as deputy mayor.

 In May 2022, Bloomberg announced it would launch a new venture in the UK, Bloomberg UK, as part of a wider international strategy.
 Bloomberg UK plans to hire in the region and has launched a standalone website, a weekly video series, a podcast and new event series.

-In August 2023, Michael Bloomberg announced a series of leadership changes for the company, with Chief Product Officer Vladimir Kliatchko assuming the role of CEO and Chief Operating Officer Jean-Paul Zammitt assuming the role of President.
+In August 2023, Michael Bloomberg announced a series of leadership changes for the company, with Chief Product Officer Vlad Kliatchko assuming the role of CEO and Chief Operating Officer Jean-Paul Zammitt assuming the role of President.
 He also announced a new board of directors which would be chaired by Mark Carney, taking over from Peter Grauer and that existing board members would move to "Emeritus Status".
 Mark Carney resigned from his chairmanship shortly before becoming the Prime Minister of Canada.